8 magnificent mountains perfect for first-time climbers

 So forget Kili and Fuji and plot a course for one of these superb lesser-known peaks – from a celebrated literary summit in England to a Chinese climb steeped in spiritual significance – that almost anyone can conquer.

-Warm clothes, good footwear and reasonable fitness are still essential, but while a sense of adventure and a head for heights will certainly come in handy, you can leave the ice-axe and crampons on the shelf.
+Warm clothes, good footwear and reasonable fitness are still essential.
+A sense of adventure and a head for heights will certainly come in handy, but you can leave the ice-axe and crampons on the shelf.
+Travel restrictions are still in place for some destinations during the COVID-19 pandemic, so be sure to check the latest safety guidance carefully before departure.

 Easily accessed from the lovely Ullswater villages of Patterdale and Glenridding, England’s third-highest peak provides a special mountain experience where even novice climbers can stand proudly atop a summit and still make it back to the pub in time for a celebratory fireside pint.